microsoft/rankerEval/README.rst

 Input formats
 +++++++++++++
-RankEval allows for a variety of input formats, e.g.,
+RankerEval allows for a variety of input formats, e.g.,

 .. code-block:: python